SamSam9090/syrianarchive-http/Pages/about/index.md

 - Sieges and violations of economic, social and cultural rights
 - Arbitrary and forcible displacement

-The materials are also organised in collections based on the type of the violations which includes:
+The materials are also organised in collections based on the type of the violations which include:

 - Attacks against hospitals
 - Attacks against schools